 Obtain a Signature Guarantee

-You can obtain a signature guarantee from a bank, savings and loan association, trust company, credit union, or Broker/Dealer.
+You can obtain a signature guarantee from a bank, savings and loan association, trust company, credit union, Broker/Dealer or any other “eligible guarantor institution” as defined under the rules adopted by the Securities and Exchange Commission.
+These institutions often participate in signature guarantee medallion programs such as the Securities Transfer Agent Medallion Program (STAMP).
 Most institutions will only provide a guarantee to their clients.

 A person who guarantees the signature of the originator of an instruction warrants that at the time of signing: